mobxjs/mobx/docs/best/react.md

 })
 ```

 This will **not** react.
-MobX will not react to observable properties that did not exist when starting tracking.
+MobX will not react to observable properties that did not exist when tracking started.
-If the two statements are swapped, or if any other observabe causes the `autorun` the run to re-run, the `autorun` will start track the `postDate` as well.
+If the two statements are swapped, or if any other observable causes the `autorun` to re-run, the `autorun` will start tracking the `postDate` as well.

 #### Correct: using not yet existing map entries